-- Is a PhD student or postdoctoral researcher with a background in history of religions, socio-anthropology of religions, or history of art; - vill work on the relationship between religion and art in Central Europe in the twentieth century, with a special focus on the intellectual, religious, and political movements connected to Theosophy, Monte Verità, and Eranos; - vill have access to the libraries and archives of the Cini Foundation and Archivio Luigi Pericle.
-Furthermore, she/he will have access to the the Research Centre of the Swiss Theosophical Society and will visit Monte Verità Foundation, the Municipal Museum of Modern Art of Ascona, the San Materno Theatre, the Eranos Foundation, the Marguerite Arp Foundation, the Remo Rossi Foundation, the Hermann Hesse Museum, among other places. - ♦ Will produce a scientific article based on the research carried during this fellowship.
+- ♦ is a PhD student or postdoctoral researcher, with a background in history of religions, socio-anthropology of religions, or history of art; - ♦ will work on the relationship between religion and art in Central Europe in the 20th century, with special focus on the intellectual, religious, and political movements connected to Theosophy, Monte Verità, Archivio Luigi Pericle, and Eranos; - ♦ will have access to the libraries and archives of the Cini Foundation and Archivio Luigi Pericle.
+Furthermore, she/he will visit and have access to Monte Verità Foundation, the Municipal Museum of Modern Art of Ascona, the San Materno Theatre, the Eranos Foundation, the Marguerite Arp Foundation, the Remo Rossi Foundation, and the Hermann Hesse Museum among other places, and Research Centre of the Swiss Theosophical Society. - ♦ will produce a scientific article based on the research carried during this fellowship.